nautobot/nautobot/nautobot/docs/development/apps/api/ui-extensions/object-views.md

 +/- 2.4.0
     Support for the `object_detail_tabs` and `object_detail_panels` attributes was added.
 The `left_page()`, `right_page()`, `full_width_page()`, and `detail_tabs()` methods were deprecated.

+Declared subclasses should be gathered into a list or tuple for integration with Nautobot.
+By default, Nautobot looks for an iterable named `template_extensions` within a `template_content.py` file.
+(This can be overridden by setting `template_extensions` to a custom value on the app's `NautobotAppConfig`.)

+### Additional Methods and the Render Context

-Additionally, a `render()` method is available for convenience.
+In support of the method APIs described above, a `render()` method is available for convenience.
 This method accepts the name of a template to render, and any additional context data you want to pass.
 Its use is optional, however.

-When a TemplateExtension is instantiated, context data is assigned to `self.context`.
+When a TemplateExtension is instantiated, context data is assigned to `self.context` for the method APIs to access as needed.
 Available data include:

 * `object` - The object being viewed (note that this will be the model class when accessed in the context of `list_buttons()`)
 * `request` - The current request